SaiNikhil1258/Stack-Over-Flow-Surey-2023/README.md

 # Using Folium and the countries.geo.json plotting the countries
 ### plotting the submissions per country by the color coded interactive plot of the world

+## This is a interactive geo plot of the world.
+### The thing is iam not able to show this in the readme file some how will try to do that.
+#### If you try you will be able to see the geoplot the geo map plot is not shown in the readme.

 ```python
 country_counts.info()